c3se/alvis-intro/tutorial/1_getting_started/README.md

 connections to Mimer,
 - When using multiple nodes A40 nodes should be avoided as they are not connected with Infiniband,
-- T4s are technically built for inference and doesn't perform as well for training, but given their low cost it may still be cost-effective to use them for light tasks,
+- T4s are technically built for inference and does not perform as well for training, but given their low cost it may still be cost-effective to use them for light tasks,
 - Depending on which floating point precision used different GPUs can have